Web-Dev-Collaborative/100-days-of-code/README.md

 **Thoughts:** I decided to take a break from animation today and focus on a few more neumorphic element ideas of mine.
 I created an analogue and digital clock and various loaders.
 Looking to resume animation tomorrow with the new CodePen challenge on GSAP.

 **Link to work:** [CodePen collection](https://codepen.io/collection/XjYaOy) &bull; [Neumorphic Design Elements CodePen](https://codepen.io/JackDomleo/pen/mdeowoz)

+### Day 8: June 2, 2020
+##### GSAP Sequencing Animation

+**Today's Progress**: Revisted web animation with CodePen's GSAP Sequencing challenge and watched animation tutorials

+**Thoughts:** Interesting day.
+Took the opportunity to look at what others had submitted for their GSAP sequencing animation CodePen challenge, which inspired me to revisit animation ealrier than expected.
+Watched a few tutorials on GSAP, reading documentation is OK, but watching a tutorial, watching someone actually do is where it's at!
+Started an airplane CodePen animation that I hope to resume tomorrow with new things I've learned.

+**Link to work:** [Airplane Sequence Animation CodePen](https://codepen.io/JackDomleo/pen/ZEQzgLm) &bull; [GSAP Sequence CodePen challenge](https://codepen.io/challenges/2020/june/1) &bull; [Getting started with GSAP 3 Youtube](https://www.youtube.com/watch?v=M4GCT-2kaoo&feature=youtu.be)